IEEPA Refund Filing Deadline: 0d 0h 0m 0s - Get Expert Help Now!

 • Any Required Permits/Licenses: Some goods require special permits during the import process, such as endangered plant species, explosives, and goods with potential military applications

-• Bill of Lading (BOL): There are a few different versions of this document, and CBP uses it to ensure the correct Harmonized Tariff Schedule (HTS) codes and tariff/duty calculations are being used.
+• Bill of Lading (BOL): There are a few different versions of this document, and CBP uses it to gather information about the routing of the shipment, parties and costs involved in transportation, and the type & quantity of freight.

 Speaking of HTS codes, which are used to identify goods imported to the United States for categorization and tax calculation purposes, importers must be careful when determining which code applies to their shipment(s).
 Using the wrong code is a common cause of inspections by CBP.